EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 The Lighthouse beacon chain and validator are now started.

 .. tip::
-  If you want to enable the Checkpoint sync to get your Consensus Client node up and running in minutes, get a valid Checkpoint URL (see above section **"Checkpoint Sync"**) and add the flag ``--checkpoint-sync-url $CHECKPOINT_URL`` to
+  If you want to enable the Checkpoint sync to get your Lighthouse node up and running in minutes, get a valid Checkpoint URL (see above section **"Checkpoint Sync"**) and add the flag ``--checkpoint-sync-url $CHECKPOINT_URL`` to
-  the ``/etc/ethereum/lighthouse-beacon.conf``file replacing ``$CHECKPOINT_URL`` for your URL.
+  the ``/etc/ethereum/lighthouse-beacon.conf`` file replacing ``$CHECKPOINT_URL`` for your URL.
 Then restart the beacon node.

 Prysm
 ~~~~~